 Discussion of zoonotic disease risks should be a routine part of new animal examinations and new client visits.
 When the veterinarian suspects a potentially infectious disease, and particularly if the disease is zoonotic, the owner should be educated.
 The owner's notification of this effect should be documented in the patient's medical record.
-This documentation may also be of great legal importance if an animal's infection leads to human disease.
+This documentation may also be legally important if an animal's infection leads to human disease.